Azure-Samples/API-Center-Workshop/docs/docs/define/the-application.md

 ![Contoso Airlines Homepage](/img/website.jpg)

- The company has a client application that allows users to view available flights, select a pet travel companion, and place an order to adopt a pet.
-The company also offers holiday packages and ideas to its customers.
+ The company has a client application that allows users to view available flights, select a pet travel companion, and place an order to adopt a pet post-flight.

 ## Roles

 ![Contoso Airlines Roles](/img/contoso-roles.png)

-- **API Platform Engineer.** Designs and maintains the infrastructure and tools that enable contoso developers to efficiently create, deploy, and manage APIs
-- **Core Engineering team.** Software engineers who build and maintain APIs related to the companies services and users
-- **Partner management team**.
-Software engineers who build and maintain APIs related to contoso's partners
-- **Pet Adoption Agency.** A partner that provides a service to adopt pets

-## User Experiences & Responsibilities
+### User Experiences & Responsibilities

-### API Platform Engineer

-_[Coming soon …]_

-### Core Team

-_[Coming soon …]_

-### Partner Management Team

-_[Coming soon …]_
+**API Producers**
+- _Team A:_ Designs, builds and manages the Services API.
+- _Team B:_ Designs, builds and manages the Flights API.
+- _Team C:_ Designs, builds and manages the Pets Travel Companions and Adoption APIs.

+**API Platform Engineer/ Admin**
+- Manages all underlying API infrastructure, enforcing organizational compliance & API design standard policies across all teams.

+**API Consumers (App Developers)**
+- The core engineering team at Contoso Airlines responsible for building the company website.